 - University of Minnesota, Molecular and Cellular Therapeutics (HHSN268201600014I) – PI: David H. McKenna, Jr., MD

 - Moffitt Cancer Center (HHSN268201600013I) – PI: Linda Kelley, PhD

 The second competitive renewal of the PACT program will continue to provide the services that were identified as essential for the advancement of cellular therapy research by the previous PACT External Advisory Panel, investigators using PACT services, NIH working groups, and NHLBI staff.
 These services include providing support for IND-enabling translational research, and diversifying the cell therapy expertise within the program.
 The Cell Processing Facilities are committed to providing the investigator the data needed to support an Investigational New Drug (IND) application.
-The PACT Coordinating Center serves as the monitor and coordinator for organizational and regulatory aspects of the program.
+The PACT Coordinating Center serves as the monitor and coordinator for organizational aspects of the program, and can provide a broad scope of regulatory services, including IND submission assistance and IND gap analysis.
 The Cell Processing Facilities were selected to meet the needs of the program by diversifying the cell therapy expertise and permits the capability to manufacture and ship cell therapy products that are not feasible over lengthy distances between the facility and the requesting investigator.